 (3) Every individual who meets the criterion in paragraph (A)(1) of this rule shall be presumed to meet the criterion of paragraph (A)(2) of this rule, unless OOD demonstrates, based on clear and convincing evidence that the individual is incapable of benefiting from vocational rehabilitation services due to the severity of the individual's disability.

-(a) Prior to such a determination RSC must conduct an exploration of the individual's abilities, capabilities, and capacity to perform in realistic work situations through the use of trial work experiences, with supports, provided in the most integrated setting possible, consistent with the informed choice and rehabilitation needs of the individual.
+(a) Prior to such a determination OOD must conduct an exploration of the individual's abilities, capabilities, and capacity to perform in realistic work situations through the use of trial work experiences, with supports, provided in the most integrated setting possible, consistent with the informed choice and rehabilitation needs of the individual.

 (7) A determination of eligibility must not be based on: the particular service needs or the anticipated cost of services required by an applicant, or the income level of the applicant or the applicant's family, the type of expected employment outcome, or source of referral for vocational rehabilitation services.

 (D) A review of existing information shall be used for the determinations listed in paragraphs (B) and (C) of this rule, unless such information is insufficient to make the determinations.
 Then, additional assessment may be obtained and may include the provision of goods and services.
-Such additional assessment shall be carried out in the most integrated setting consistent with the informed choice of the consumer.
+Such additional assessment shall be carried out in the most integrated setting consistent with the informed choice of the eligible individual.

 (F) Comprehensive assessment shall be:

 (1) Limited to information necessary to determine the eligible individual's current general health status , VR needs, employment outcome, and nature and scope of VR services to be included in the IPE;